wesleywerner/eureka-docs/source/introduction.rst

 Introduction
 ============

 Eureka is a map editor for the classic DOOM games, and a few related games such as Heretic and Hexen.
-It supports Linux, Windows and OS X.
+It supports Linux, Windows and OS X. Eureka was created by Andrew Apted and ives at http://eureka-editor.sourceforge.net

-The project lives at http://eureka-editor.sourceforge.net

-Eureka was created by Andrew Apted.
-This manual was compiled by Wesley Werner.
+This manual was written by Wesley Werner.

-Manual
-^^^^^^

 If you find a mistake in this manual `please report it here <https://github.com/wesleywerner/eureka-docs/issues>`_.
 If you want to contribute, `fork the repo <https://github.com/wesleywerner/eureka-docs>`_ and send a pull request.

-There is also a `downloadable PDF version of this manual <http://readthedocs.org/projects/eureka/downloads/>`_.
+There is also a `downloadable PDF version of this manual <http://readthedocs.org/projects/eureka/downloads/>`_, and a printable `cheat sheet <cheatsheet>`_.

 License
 ^^^^^^^